Repotting a Money Plant

 Re-potting your plants is simple.
 It doesn’t matter whether you want to re-pot an existing money plant or plant cuttings.
 The process in the same for both.

 The first order of business is to locate a planting pot of your choice to transplant your money plant in.

 Fill a little portion of the bottom of your pot with chipped and broken brick or pebbles to help with drainage.

 Fill your pot with quality potting soil.
-Be sure to keep the soil about an 1-1/2″ from the top rim of the pot.
-This will help when watering and to leave head room to place a little extra soil over the roots after you water the first time, if need be.
+Be sure to keep the soil about a 1-1/2″ from the top rim of the pot.
+This will help when watering and to leave headroom to place a little extra soil over the roots after you water the first time if need be.